 3. Chasing and Repoussé in Silver: This is an intermediate/advanced class in which the student works exclusively in silver.
 Students are excepted to bring design ideas to the first class.

-Mēgan will be teaching the following confirmed classes in 2017:
+Mēgan will be teaching the following confirmed classes:

 These tools are Mēgan’s exclusive and unique designs and consist of six repoussé punches, three undercutters and one liner.
 They are made by master tool maker Bill Dawson and available only through his website.